networkservicemesh/networkservicemesh/README.md

 To get started, follow our [Quick Start](/docs/guide-quickstart.md) guide.

-If you want a more extensive look, you can go follow the slightly more detailed [Build](/docs/guide-build.md) page.
+If you want a more extensive look, you can follow the slightly more detailed [Build](/docs/guide-build.md) page.

 ## Docs